typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 Next we will declare the Akka remoting port we'd like to expose from our Pod using Kubernetes Service so it can be referenced from one Pod to another.

-Execute the following command to create Kubernetes Service for the application's Akka remoting port.
+Execute the following command to create Kubernetes Service for the application's Akka remoting port:

 ```bash
 cat << EOF | kubectl create -f -